prathamesh36x/modeling-of-valve-/README.md

 # modeling-of-valve-
-Modeling a 4/3 directional control valve
+Modeling a 4/3 directional control valve using simscape custom component